nadiangelica/nadiangelica/README.md

 - Co-taught Phonics sessions to increase children’s segmenting and blending skills.
 - Often working one-to-one supporting a child with additional needs.
-- Guided reading sessions with different ability groups of children – asking effective questions to increase their inference and comprehension skills.
+- Guided reading sessions with children of various proficiency levels – asking effective questions to enhance their inference and comprehension skills.
 - Led intervention sessions with the children to support with Maths, Reading and Literacy.
 - Marking homework books, changing books and setting new homework tasks.